fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/proposal/index.rst

 The definition above doesn't contain any `frame_id` or `timestamp` information raising the need to contain this into a parent message.
+The ``CartesianTrajectoryPoint`` is meant to be a pure geometric representation of a setpoint independent of any robot configuration.

 .. code-block:: yaml
    :caption: CartesianPosture.msg